56 Beaver Street: Use as insurance company building

 In August 1917, the American Merchant Marine Insurance Company announced that it would buy the building for over $500,000 and use the structure as an "insurance center".
 Cecil P. Stewart, head of Frank B. Hall & Company, represented the insurance company in the transaction.
 The sale was finalized the following month; the new owner assumed a $425,000 mortgage on the property, and Robert R. Rainey was appointed as property manager.
 Initially, the restaurant would continue operating on the lower floors, while the insurance offices would be on the upper floors.
 The restaurant ultimately closed its 56 Beaver Street location on November 24, 1917, and relocated to Broad Street; the company continued to operate a branch in Midtown until 1923.

 The building was renamed the Merchant Marine House after the closure of the Delmonico's restaurant.
 At the time, there were several financial exchanges nearby, including the Maritime Exchange, the Consolidated Stock Exchange of New York, the New York Cotton Exchange, and the New York Coffee and Sugar Exchange.
+The Spectator magazine described the building as "thus in the heart of the marine insurance and shipping district as well as close to the financial center".
 After 56 Beaver Street became the Merchant Marine House, its lower stories were divided into offices as well.
 By early 1919, there were so many marine insurance companies at 56 Beaver Street that the American Merchant Marine Insurance Company purchased additional structures across the street to accommodate the additional demand.
 The Insurance Company of North America (INA) purchased 56 Beaver Street in October 1920.
 The sale represented a $400,000 profit for the American Merchant Marine Insurance Company.
 The New York Times described the transaction as "the largest cash profit in any one realty deal in the neighborhood in recent years".

 During the 1920s and 1930s, the upper floors of 56 Beaver Street were being used as offices for ship insurance, legal offices, and other types of offices.
 INA owned the building until October 1929, when a syndicate of investors from New York City and Chicago bought 13 buildings on the city block for $6.5 million, including the fee position to the land under 56 Beaver Street.
 INA then leased back the basement and the first through fourth stories.
 The William and Beaver Corporation, a holding company representing the investors, received $3 million in financing for the buildings on the block in May 1930.
 The financing consisted of a $2.25 million loan from the City Bank-Farmers Trust Company, which was merged with two other mortgage loans.
 The Charles F. Noyes Company was hired as 56 Beaver Street's managing and renting agent in March 1933.
 City Bank-Farmers Trust had foreclosed on the 13 buildings on the block by January 1934, and they were placed for sale at a foreclosure auction that September.
 City Bank-Farmers Trust ultimately took over the buildings in October 1934, bidding $3 million.